Skip to content

 • those who have reached the standard retirement age but do not meet the general waiting period, and

 • foreigners who have worked in Germany and have since emigrated.
-However, even within these groups, specific requirements must be met in order to be eligible for a refund.
+However, even within these groups, specific requirements must be met to be eligible for a refund.

 The German pension system allows for early payment of contributions if the following three basic requirements are met: